-- The implementation of the connecting criterion (lex loci delicti) due to the variety of possible interpretations, - The status of the plaintiff's alleged facts under foreign legislation, and - The applicable law, for example, if the components of the causal action are geographically disparate, occurring in several different countries (complex torts).
-This is the case for multinational companies whose policies are decided by the parent company in several EU Member States, and implemented in a third country.
+- The different interpretations of lex loci delicti commissi, - The status of the plaintiff's alleged facts under foreign legislation, and - The applicable law, for example, if the components of the causal action are geographically disparate, occurring in several different countries (complex torts).
+This is true for multinational companies whose policies are decided by the parent company in several EU Member States, and implemented in a third country.